 Yes.
-It has much more biologically active substances than chaga harvested in other areas.
-This can be proved by certificate of analysis.
+It has much more biologically active substances than Chaga harvested in other areas.
+This can be proved by the certificate of analysis.

-Chaga tea is a dried and ground chaga mushroom.
-When infused correctly the tea aquires pleasant taste and some health supporting properties.
-But concentration of biologically active substances in this drink is not significant.
-On the other hand, chaga extract is a highly concentrated powder produced by hot water extraction.
+Chaga tea is a dried and ground Chaga mushroom.
+When infused correctly the tea acquires a pleasant taste and some health-supporting properties.
+But the concentration of biologically active substances in this drink is not significant.
+On the other hand, Chaga extract is a highly concentrated powder produced by hot water extraction.

-We collect our chaga from Russian Eastern Siberia taiga forests, Altai mountains, Tomsk region, Northern Irkutsk region and Khakassia.
+We collect our Chaga from Russian Eastern Siberia taiga forests, Altai mountains, Tomsk region, Northern Irkutsk region and Khakassia.
 These are the areas with winter temperatures as low as -50 degrees Celcius.
 These huge areas are very thinly populated and have no industries around.
-The lack of industries and harsh climate conditions make our chaga ecologocally clean and full of healthy phytonutrients.
+The lack of industries and harsh climate conditions make our Chaga ecologically clean and full of healthy phytonutrients.

 We don't do it.
-First, there is not much to extract from chaga by alcohol.
-They say they are obtaining lots of betulin or even betulinic acid from chaga with the dual extraction.
-This is not true because even wild crafted chaga mushroom contains a very tiny amount of betulin.
-Let alone artificially cultivated chaga which doesn't contain neither betulin nor melanin.
-The main ingredient of chaga is melanin (chromogenic complex) - and it can be derived only from wild chaga mushroom and only by water.
+First, there is not much to extract from Chaga by alcohol.
+They say they are obtaining lots of betulin or even betulinic acid from Chaga with the dual extraction.
+This is not true because even wildcrafted Chaga mushroom contains a very tiny amount of betulin.
+Let alone artificially cultivated Chaga which contain neither betulin nor melanin.
+The main ingredient of Chaga is melanin (chromogenic complex) - and it can be derived only from wild Chaga mushroom and only by water.

-Thirdly, if chaga was not collected from a wild birch tree and the extract had not been freeze-dried - all the talking about extraction methods doesn't make any sense.
-So instead of searching for some fancy extraction methods, make sure the raw material comes from the right place and dehydration process was not done with heat.
+Thirdly, if Chaga was not collected from a wild birch tree and the extract had not been freeze-dried - all the talking about extraction methods doesn't make any sense.
+So instead of searching for some fancy extraction methods, make sure the raw material comes from the right place and the dehydration process was not done with the application of the heat.

 No - none of our products contain caffeine or any other types of stimulants of any kind.